 - 2. The quantile forecasts are re-arranged as necessary (following Chernozhukov et al. (2010)) to avoid quantile crossing. - 3.
-The "extreme" quantiles are approximated by a specified CDF, here assumed to be the Gaussian CDF, Φ , although any parametric CDF could be used.4 This implies:
+The density is fitted beyond the outer or "extreme" quantiles, defined by τ_1 and τ_k , by assuming that a specific CDF applies in the tails.4 The researcher is free to assume that any parametric CDF of their choosing applies in the tails.
+We focus on the case: